 Michelangelo by Diane Stanley – This beautiful illustrated children’s book tells the story of Michelangelo’s life and works.

 Share Your Masterpiece!

 I would love to see what your family or students come up with.
-Please feel free to share in the comments section below!
-And I would love to see pictures of your children’s masterpieces.
-Just email them to me and I will be happy to include them on my Gallery page!
+Feel free to share in the comments section below!